redwoodjs/redwoodjs-com-archive/docs/dataMigrations.md

     yarn rw dataMigrate up

-This goes through each file in `api/prisma/dataMigrations`, compares it against the list of migrations that have already run according to the `DataMigration` table in the database, any executes any that aren't present in that table, sorted oldest to newest based on the timestamp in the filename.
+This goes through each file in `api/prisma/dataMigrations`, compares it against the list of migrations that have already run according to the `DataMigration` table in the database, and executes any that aren't present in that table, sorted oldest to newest based on the timestamp in the filename.

 Any logging statements like `console.info()` you include in your data migration script will be output to the console as the script is running.